kharchenkolab/conos/doc/adjust_alignment_strength.md

 # Adjustment of Alignment Strength with conos

-This tutorial uses the same data as the main [Walkthrough](https://github.com/kharchenkolab/conos/blob/master/vignettes/walkthrough.md) to demonstrate different options for forcing alignment.
+This tutorial uses the same data and methods as the main [Conos Walkthrough](https://github.com/kharchenkolab/conos/blob/master/doc/walkthrough.md) to demonstrate different options for forcing alignment.
 It can be especially useful if the samples are grouped by some external condition (e.g. sequencing protocol or disease vs control).